nlenno1/moviewiki-ms3/readme_assets/testing.md

 I tested the Performance, Accessibility, Best Practices and SEO of MovieWiki using [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Developer Tools.

-I tested the home page initially as it has a large amount of content.As you can see, by the results below, it tested very well on desktop however the performance suffered at mobile.
+I tested the home page initially as it has a large amount of content.
+As you can see, by the results below, it tested very well on desktop however the performance suffered at mobile.

 I decided to test the Movies page, as it contains all the images used on the site currently, to see if the mobile could handle it however the test results were only marginally effected by the extra images.